 Building the right habits (and breaking the bad ones) is key to achieving all of your goals.
 If you want to learn something new, practice it routinely.
 If you want to achieve a goal, set up action tasks and implement those into your routine.

-In this blog post, I’ll be going over the 6 simple yet powerful habits that good students practice every month.
-That’s right, there’s only 6; but these habits are essential to help you improve as a student and worker.
+In this blog post, I’ll be going over the seven simple yet powerful habits that good students practice every month.
+That’s right, there are only seven, but these habits are essential to help you improve as a student and worker.